-We stopped recruiting participants for our study when their qualitative comments converged, leading us to believe we had enough information to identify the useful aspects of each interface.
+We stopped recruiting participants when their qualitative comments converged, leading us to believe we had enough information to identify the useful aspects of each interface.
 However, our small sample size may limit the generalizability of our quantitative results.

 Many of our participants were not familiar with statistical significance and, as such, were confused by the wording of some of our tasks (especially tasks 1 and 2).
-We discuss this in more detail in the Future Work section.
+We discuss this in more detail in Section 7.